ferruccio/rats/README.md

 ## Gameplay

-The game is playable but incomplete.
+The game's controls are pretty simple.

 - Arrow keys control player motion.
+You can move on a diagonal by pressing two keys at the same time. e.g. Holding down both up and right arrows will move the player up and to the right at the same time.
 - WASD keys control firing.
+You can shoot in a different direction than the direction you're moving in.
+You can also shoot on diagonals by holding down two firing keys at the same time.
 - Space bar pauses game.
 - Esc exits game.